Skip to main content

 Clinical trial data sourced from the ClinicalTrials.gov registry, maintained by the National Library of Medicine.
 Always consult your doctor before considering any clinical trial.

-This is an adaptive platform study to find out how safe and effective different strategies are in comparison to each other, for preventing infection in patients with blood...
+This study is being conducted to find out how safe and effective different strategies of infection prevention are in comparison to each other, for preventing infection in patients...

 Sponsor: Monash UniversityEnrolling: 9003 locations